 Assessment

 Assessment Type Weighting LO Assessment

 (%) (No.)

 Continuous Assessment (Tutor's Report) 20% 1-3

 Portfolio 80% 1-3

-The Portfolio will consist of a Journal of documented sessions a nd other 00,1
+The Portfolio will consist of a Journal of documented sessions a and other

 work associated with the preparation of a role or opera.
-The Jo
+The J ournal must

-be supported by documentary evidence, e.g.: Jarriai masc
+be supported by documentary evidence, e.g.:

 • copies of an annotated score

-audio/video recordings
+• audio/video recordings

-· · · · · · · · · · · · · · · · · · · ith other Conservatoire
+(g) Derogations from General Assessment Regulations In common w ith other Conservatoire

-(b) Delogations from General Assessment Regulations programmes, re-mark requests are not
+programmes, •

-permitted for •
+permitted for performance/ live/

-examinations •
+examinations in the Conser vatoire.

-(h) Module Assessment Thresholds 3L (50%) for module
+(h) Module Assessment Thresholds 3L (50%) for modul nodule

 (i) Special Repeat Assessment Arrangements There are no supplemental assessments for

-Performance Studies modules.
-Shou
+Performance : Studies modul es.
+Should these

-modules need to be re-asse ssed, the re-
+modules need l to be re-asse ssed, the re-

-ake place during
+assessments v vill normally to ake place during

-the following •
+the following academic yeai r.